14 HOURS TO LAUNCH

 Waverly, still steaming so hard Nicole could swear smoke was coming out of her, followed dubiously and waited.
 “Yes?”

 Nicole gestured dramatically.
 “There’s absolutely shit-all out there.
 Absolutely.
 Nothing.
 But rocks.
-For miles, Earp.”
+The entire planet is just rocks, Earp.”
 She looked to Waverly.
 “For the sake of the both of us not going absolutely insane with boredom on this rock, we need to adjust how things work.”

 Waverly swatted Nicole’s hand away.
 “First of all, you’re the only one who has even an inch of ‘free time’ to be bored with.”
 She leaned forward and Nicole could do nothing but put up her hands in surrender and lean away.
 She still didn’t stop.
 “This is my only chance to make a name for myself that isn’t due to my sisters and my father.
 If you screw this up for me, so help me Haught, I will not hesitate.
 I will not have this chance ruined by some --” She poked Nicole’s chest each word to emphasize her point. “ Arrogant .”
 Poke.
 “Lazy .”
 Poke.
 “Attractive. ” Poke.
 “Fool of a robotics expert, ‘Commander’ or not.
 Understand that? ” Poke.